garrandall/popular-music-data/tracks/like-a-sunday-in-salem--the-amos---andy-song--gene-cotton.md

 Sayin' "everybody here got to go"
 There were some people out in Hollywood
 The words they had spoken it was well understood
-But three thousand miles and for ev'ryone's good
+But three thousand miles and for everyone's good
 A man stood singing his song
 Dancin' around all the tombstones he said
 "That a man if he's livin' would rather be dead"